philbowles/h4plugins/docs/globals.md

 Globals are saved in a file in the program Flash partition.
 This has a finite number of read / write cycles (usually in the tens of thousands) before it can start to fail, so ***it is absolutely essential*** to minimise both the number of persistent global variables you use and how often they get updated.

-In order not to lose any persistent values if there is a crash, the globals file is written every time any value in it changes, so makes sure to only change you globals when you cannot avoid it and ony when they are absolutely funamental to the functioning of your app across reboots.
+In order not to lose any persistent values if there is a crash, the globals file is written every time any value in it changes, so makes sure to only change you globals when you cannot avoid it and ony when they are absolutely fundamental to the functioning of your app across reboots.

 ## Notification of changed values: the H4PE_GVCHANGE event

-**N.B.** Do not proceed unless you have already read and understood [Everything is an event: Listeners, Emitters and Handlers](events.md)
+(You need to have already read and understood [Everything is an event: Listeners, Emitters and Handlers](events.md) ) before continuing

-When *any* change is made to a global, no matter where / how / by whom, an `H4PE_GVCHANGE` event is emiited with the `svc` field set to the name of the variable and the `msg` field set to is new value.
+When *any* change is made to a global, no matter where / how / by whom, an `H4PE_GVCHANGE` event is emitted with the `svc` field set to the name of the variable and the `msg` field set to is new value.

 ## Choosing between int and string

 Internally, all globals are stored as `std::string`.
 If you only ever use them to hold integer values then there are some handy shortcuts (e.g. `inc` and `dec` functions) but all `int`-type globals are converted internally to  `std::string` before being saved, and back again to `int` on retrieval / access.

 Therefore, choose the type which reduces the amount of data conversion required.
 For example if you are only ever holding 1 or 0 and treating the global like you would a standard C++ `bool` then you may as well keep it as a `std::string` and test for "0" or "1" rather than converting it to `int` and testing for 0 or 1.
-If you nee to do maths on it then probably an `int` will be more efficient.
+If you need to do maths on it then probably an `int` will be more efficient.

 ---